vkrishnan0507/first-year-java-practicals/README.md

 # first-year-java-practicals
-just simple programs in java i did in my 2nd sem
+just simple programs in java i did in my 2nd sem thought it would be helpful